Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 Come on.

-Do you remember what Matt was doing?
+Do you remember when Matt was doing,

-This might not have been on pod, but he was doing Michael Jackson's sounds.
+but he was doing Michael Jackson's sounds.

 Have you heard that?